Mark Curran: 2018 election for sheriff

 After apparent defeat in the 2018 general election by a margin of 137 votes, by challenger John Idleburg, Curran requested and lost a recount.
 The day following the announcement of this result, Curran announced his intention to seek the Republican nomination for the 2020 Illinois U.S. Senate Election.

 2020 U.S. Senate election

 Curran won the 2020 Republican primary for an Illinois seat in the U.S. Senate.
 His vote in the March 17, 2020, primary election was 41% of the votes cast, against four other candidates.
 The general election was held in November 2020, with Curran standing unsuccessfully against incumbent Dick Durbin and fellow challenger Willie Wilson.

+2022 Illinois Supreme Court election

+Curran ran for the 2nd district of the Illinois Supreme Court, which was redrawn in 2021 to encompass Kane County, Lake County, McHenry County, DeKalb County, and Kendall County counties.
+He lost the election 55–45 to Democrat Elizabeth Rochford.